good-loop/doc/pages/policy/data-gdpr-policy.md

 ## Consent

 It is important that companies have consent from individuals to store and process their data, and to communicate with them.
-Fortunately, consent is rarely an issue when using SoDash, as consent is provided via the social-media systems.
+Fortunately, consent is rarely an issue when using Good-Loop, as consent is provided via the social-media systems.

 Clients must stay within the terms and conditions of the social networks.
 Additional consent is required beyond those.
 For example, if someone shares their email address on Twitter for customer support, that does not mean the email can be used